 The rise of the wild wee

-In these times of lockdown, there is an extra incentive to work on our pelvic floor health – and it’s not just the nightly loo trips.
-With the closure of all public toilets, and the shutdown of all the shops, cafes and pubs that most of us are used to popping in to, there is a serious problem of where to go, when you need to go…
+The recent spate of lockdowns has provided an extra incentive to work on our pelvic floor health – and it’s not just the nightly loo trips.
+In the UK, lockdown meant the closure of all public toilets, and the shutdown of all the shops, cafes and pubs that most of us are used to popping in to.

-The dilemma for midlife bladders in a time of zero toilets, has been in the news this week.
+The dilemma for midlife bladders in a time of zero toilets, even made the national UK news.
 MPowered Women founder Saska Graville, writing in the Sunday Telegraph, christened the issue “Lockdown Loo-Gate”, and shared her own story of having to resort to a “wild wee” whilst out and about on a long walk.

 It’s an issue that she also spoke about on Emma Barnett’s BBC Radio 5 Live show.
 Her confession?
 Popping behind a bush on London’s Hampstead Heath for what Saska dubs an “anxious crouch” Not a happy state of affairs.